 Recommended Video for you:

 NASA Experimented To Study The Effects Of Laying In Bed For Days

-Back in 2014, NASA conducted a study to determine the nature and magnitude of the deterioration of human bones and muscles in space.
-The study required a volunteer, Drew Iwanicki, to lay down on a bed for 70 days straight, without getting up for any purpose whatsoever (except for a 30-minute window where he could prop himself up on his elbows to eat!).
-Although, the study, entitled CFT 70 (Countermeasure and Functional Testing in Head-Down Tilt Bed Rest Study) earned him a payment of $18,000, it was not an easy task.
+In 2014, NASA conducted a study to determine the nature and magnitude of the deterioration of human bones and muscles in space.
+The study required Drew Iwanicki (the volunteer) to lay down on a bed for 70 days straight, without getting up for any purpose whatsoever (except for a 30-minute window where he could prop himself up on his elbows to eat!).

-If a person lies down with their legs raised at an angle, more blood will flow to their head, making their face look puffy; these conditions are pretty similar to the experience of space travel.
-Here is a detailed description by Drew Iwanicki himself about he felt during and after the study.
+The study found that if a person lies down with their legs raised at an angle, more blood will flow to their head, making their face look puffy.
+These conditions are pretty similar to the experience of space travel.
+Here is a detailed description by Drew Iwanicki himself about how he felt during and after the study.

 Of course, it is!

 It is not just this particular position that can be bad for the body, but too much bed rest in any position can be very harmful to the overall well-being of an individual.